alikureishy/ROBO-followme-project/README.md

 Understandably, the decoding layer does the opposite of the encoder -- converts smaller feature tensors into larger ones, while reducing the feature count at the same time.
 The decoder layer then outputs a softmax activation for each pixel across the number of classes being segmented out of the original image, which essentially ends up being an image of the same X and Y dimensions, and possibly a different set of channels.

+To produce larger feature tensors, each decoding layer includes a _Bilinear Upsampling layer_ (doubling the image size in both x and y dimensions), followed then by a concatenation of _Skip Connections_ from its corresponding encoding layer with the same feature tensor shape, followed then by 2 _Separable Convolution Layers_.

 In the case of the network in question, the output of the image would be a 160x160x3 tensor.
 It so happens that the 3 classes above, through a softmax activation layer, could be trivially translated to the 3 RGB channels, which is why the 3 types of scenes (hero close, hero far, and no hero) were given equivalence to the 3 specific RGB colors.
 Had there been more classes of images, or a different color mapping, a separate conversion would have been needed to convert the softmax activations into an appropriate 3-channel RGB value in the segmented image.

 ## Training